Educational Overview

 Formula 3.

-Ignatia amara (St. Ignatius Bean 30X) has traditionally been connected with emotional balance and easing nervous unrest.
+Ignatia amara (St. Ignatius Bean 30X)

 in 20% USP alc. in purified water.